NeuroJSON/jnifti/JNifTi_specification.md

 - **Abstract**:

 > JNifTi is an extensible format for storage, interchange and processing of neuroimaging data.
-It is capable of storing all NifTi-1 and NifTi-2 formatted neuroimaging data, in the meantime, allows easy extensions and storage of non-array based complex data structures and rich metadata using a simple syntax.
-Built upon the JData specification, a JNifTi file has both a text-based format using the JavaScript Object Notation (JSON) [RFC4627] format and a binary format using the Universal Binary JSON (UBJSON) serialization format.
+It is capable of storing all NIFTI-1 and NIFTI-2 formatted neuroimaging data, in the meantime, allows easy extensions and storage of non-array-based complex data structures and rich metadata using a simple syntax.
+Built upon the JData specification, a JNifTi file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
 A JNifTi file can be directly parsed by most existing JSON and UBJSON parsers.
-JNifTi also permits optional hierachical data storage, image data grouping, image data compression, streaming and encryption enabled by JData data serialization format.
+Advanced features include optional hierarchical data storage, image data grouping, data compression, streaming and encryption as permitted by JData data serialization framework.

 ## Table of Content